Information on the Economics Honors Thesis Program

-- Deadlines for senior thesis writers (latest available version).
+- Deadlines and instructions for thesis-writers (latest available version).

 The honors program in economics provides an opportunity for motivated and qualified senior majors to conduct sustained, independent research on a topic of interest to them.
 To receive honors in economics, you need to do a piece of original and independent research using economic tools and to write an honors thesis reporting the research.
 The key here is “original and independent,” but those words do not necessarily imply “theoretical” or “mathematical” or “econometric.”
 Most theses do involve econometric analysis of data.
 Theoretical economic modeling, simulations matching mathematical economic models to data, and experimental economics are also popular approaches.
 But many successful honors graduates have worked on case studies, historical analyses, economic philosophy, or topics in the history of economic thought.

 We encourage all majors who have at least a 3.5 GPA in economics courses to consider honors.
 (We have occasionally approved an application from a major who has an economics GPA a bit below 3.5 if the application is particularly well thought out, if the student has shown he or she can work well in independent research, and if she or he has the strong support of a faculty member.)

 There are three possible routes to honors in economics: the “senior full-year thesis,” the “senior fall one-semester thesis,” and the “senior spring one-semester thesis.”
 Students interested in a full-year thesis or a fall one-semester thesis, should begin preparing as juniors for the application deadline in the spring of junior year.
 Students interested in a spring one-semester thesis, need to take no action until the fall of senior year; the Honors Coordinator will send additional information then.